 "Reviewable projects" are those listed in the Reviewable Projects Regulation, which categorizes them according to a variety of criteria, such as size, geographical location, potential for adverse effects, type of industry or type of project.
-In addition to the Reviewable Projects Regulation, several other regulations establish the parameters for assessment.
+In addition to the Reviewable Projects Regulation, several other regulations establish the parameters for assessment and the administrative penalties that may be issued for non-compliance with the EAA.
 Transitional regulations also govern existing projects, many of which will continue under the old Environmental Assessment Act (2002).
-Several regulations are currently in development, including the Dispute Resolution Regulation, Capacity Funding Regulation, Administrative Monetary Penalties Regulation and Regional/Strategic Environmental Assessment Regulation.
+Several regulations are currently in development, including the Dispute Resolution Regulation, Capacity Funding Regulation and Regional/Strategic Environmental Assessment Regulation.